Phones · Resale guide

 Third-Party Repair Shops (cheaper, with tradeoffs)

-Annual running cost estimate: Budget ₹1,500-3,000 annually for wear-and-tear (cleaning, minor controller repairs), plus one major repair (like an HDMI port or HDD) is likely needed every 2-3 years at this age.
+Annual running cost estimate: ₹1,500-₹3,000 budget for wear-and-tear at this age, plus one major repair (like thermal paste or controller fix) likely every 2-3 years.

 Known Issues — Reported by Real PlayStation 4 (PS4) Owners